Small Post on Solo Play & Motivation

 I think we're back down to that thing about commitment, immersion, vulnerability from earlier.
 I spend tons of time, thinking and reading and writing about role-playing games, but I don't put that kind of time or energy into putting together solo games.
 Some of this is to stay loose, and because it opens up the field of play to explore later, and that's all fine, but it also means I'm often working with a setting and characters I neither know or care much about.

-Now, I'm a big believer in taking things a session at a time, even when it means there's no useful prep for me to spend time on.
+Now, I'm a big believer in taking things a session at a time, even when it means there's no useful prep for me to spend time on (and I want to spend time on prep).
 But I think, in solo play, I may have found the limit to that.
 And maybe it isn't a question of "prep more," so much as "prep better," and by better, I mean, "more like myself."

 What I've been playing has been largely generic.
 Which is to say, it isn't personal.
-I'm not digging into the stuff I'm really interested.
-I'm leaning a lot more on random tables than handcrafting.
-And I could talk a lot about how valuable that externality is for driving unexpected creative decisions, but often?
+I'm not digging into the stuff I'm really interested in.
+I'm leaning a lot more on random tables than handcrafting, despite increasingly preferring the latter.
+And I could talk a lot about how valuable the externality of randomness is for driving unexpected creative decisions, but often?
 I'm not following it up with the creative decisions.
 I'm playing solo casually when I don't want a casual game.

 I want something I can get lost in.